Should I Stay or Should I Go?

 Curious in Canton

 This is exciting.
-You are on the market and you are getting appointments to show the house!
+You are on the market, and you are getting appointments to show the house!
 This is a great sign that you will be planting that sold sign sooner than later.
-As you know, overpriced homes tend to not get too many showings so kudos to you!
+As you know, overpriced homes tend not to get too many showings, so kudos to you!
 Now, on to your question…

 This has been a source of debate for years.
 Like all good debates, there are points to be scored on both sides.

-Before we get started, let me remind you that it’s your house and since this is ‘Merica, you are legally free to stay and hang out in your house anytime–no matter what another agent may say.
+Before we get started, let me remind you that it’s your house, and since this is ‘Merica, you are legally free to stay and hang out in your house anytime–no matter what another agent may say.
 OK–now that we have that out of the way, let’s begin…

 On the “Stay” side of the debate:

 - You get to meet the buyers and agents to make sure they aren’t nefarious robbers hoping to steal all your limited edition “Dancing With The Stars” bobbleheads.